AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/5-output_files.md

 _("mc-all" files contains mostly synthetic results over all years; However, there is (for each area) a "mc-annual.txt" file that gives a short view of local results for each simulated year)_

-**IMPORTANT** _Adequacy and Economy files look the same but their content are specific_
+**IMPORTANT** Adequacy and Economy files look the same but their content are specific

-_In "Economy" and "Adequacy" simulations, the optimization ignores the "primary" and "strategic" reserves (however, it may include the [other] spinning and day-ahead reserves, depending on the settings made in "optimization preferences")._
+In "Economy" and "Adequacy" simulations, the optimization ignores the "primary" and "strategic" reserves (however, it may include the [other] spinning and day-ahead reserves, depending on the settings made in "optimization preferences").

-_In "Adequacy" simulations, all dispatchable thermal units are given the "must-run" status (hence, they will generate at Pmax, regardless of the demand).
-As a consequence the only variables that are actually meaningful are the adequacy indicators (unsupplied energy, LOLD,LOLP), that may depend on assumptions made regarding the economic values of Unsupplied and spilled energies, and on hurdle costs on interconnections._
+In "Adequacy" simulations, all dispatchable thermal units are given the "must-run" status (hence, they will generate at Pmax, regardless of the demand).
+As a consequence the only variables that are actually meaningful are the adequacy indicators (unsupplied energy, LOLD,LOLP), that may depend on assumptions made regarding the economic values of Unsupplied and spilled energies, and on hurdle costs on interconnections.

-_As a consequence, both "Adequacy" and "Economy" simulations yield the same values for the adequacy indicators under the following conditions: if hurdle costs on interconnections are higher than the difference between the maximum VOLL and the minimum VOLL assigned to the different areas of the system._
+As a consequence, both "Adequacy" and "Economy" simulations yield the same values for the adequacy indicators under the following conditions: if hurdle costs on interconnections are higher than the difference between the maximum VOLL and the minimum VOLL assigned to the different areas of the system.

-_The files and their content are hereafter described._
+The files and their content are hereafter described.

 ## Economy and Adequacy, area results [^11]

-**15** _files resulting from the combination of the following attributes:_
+**15** files resulting from the combination of the following attributes:
 **[values | id | details] X [hourly | daily | weekly | monthly | annual]**

-- _The second attribute defines the time span over which the results are assessed: hourly detail, daily bundle, weekly bundle, monthly bundle, annual bundle._
+- The second attribute defines the time span over which the results are assessed: hourly detail, daily bundle, weekly bundle, monthly bundle, annual bundle.

-- _The first attribute defines the nature of the results presented in the file :_
+- The first attribute defines the nature of the results presented in the file :

-**Values** _Values of different variables (price, load, overall generation issued from coal, etc.), the list of which is common to all areas of the interconnected system.
-Files of type "values" have therefore the same size for all areas._ <br/>
+**Values** Values of different variables (price, load, overall generation issued from coal, etc.), the list of which is common to all areas of the interconnected system.
+Files of type "values" have therefore the same size for all areas.
-_These results appear under the label "general values" in the output GUI_
+These results appear under the label "general values" in the output GUI.

-**details** _Values regarding the different dispatchable thermal generating plants of each area (e.g. "older 300 MW coal from the south coast").
-The sizes of these files differ from one area to another._ <br/>
+**details** Values regarding the different dispatchable thermal generating plants of each area (e.g. "older 300 MW coal from the south coast").
+The sizes of these files differ from one area to another.
-_These results appear under the label "thermal plants" in the output GUI_
+These results appear under the label "thermal plants" in the output GUI.

-**id** _Identifier (number) of the Monte-Carlo years for which were observed the extreme values of the different variables presented in the « values » files_ <br/>
+**id** Identifier (number) of the Monte-Carlo years for which were observed the extreme values of the different variables presented in the « values » files
-_These results appear under the label "record years" in the output GUI_
+These results appear under the label "record years" in the output GUI

-_The area files that belong to the « values » class display_ **122** _fields corresponding to the expectation, standard deviation, minimal and maximal values of the variables whose list is given hereafter._
+The area files that belong to the « values » class display **122** fields corresponding to the expectation, standard deviation, minimal and maximal values of the variables whose list is given hereafter.

 | variables | description |
 |-----------|-------------|